-How Donors Can Help
+How to Help

 Donors wanting to bring relief to fire-ravaged areas for the immediate future and long-term prevention and recovery efforts could: